 Former PA employees are generally denied unemployment benefits in Pennsylvania due to the following reasons:

-- They did not complete all necessary steps in the UC application procedure.
+- They did not complete all the necessary steps in the UC application procedure.

 - They did not earn enough wages in the months preceding their UC application.